Force over Distance: Chapter 50

 “Thanks,” Young mouthed, trying to put all the gratitude he felt on his face.

-Wray smiled a small smile and curled her legs beneath her.
+Wray smiled and curled her legs beneath her.

 “Move aside,” Telford said.